Professional Context

 💡 Expert Advice & Considerations

-Don't just use Grok to analyze data, use it to challenge your own assumptions and biases - social science is all about understanding the complexities of human behavior, and AI can help you see things from a fresh perspective.
+It is incredibly dangerous to trust the AI to analyze data, use it to challenge your own assumptions and biases - social science is all about understanding the complexities of human behavior, and AI can help you see things from a fresh perspective.

 Advanced Prompt Library